unbelievableflavour/repositories-manager/README.md

 # Repositories
-Manager for your ssh configs
+Manager for your apt repositories

 ![Screenshot](https://raw.githubusercontent.com/bartzaalberg/repositories-manager/master/screenshot.png)

 ### Simple App for elementary OS

-A Vala application to get your ssh bookmarks from your config file and use them in an interface kinda way
+A Vala application to manage your repositories in an interface

 ## Installation